Stuffed Mamba: Oversized States Lead to the Inability to Forget: Preliminaries

-It is worth mentioning that since $\overline A_t$ is scalar-identity, the update rule can be seen as a variant of Gated Linear Attention \citep{gla} and is very similar to many existing RNNs such as RWKV \citep{rwkv-5-and-6} and RetNet \citep{retnet}.
-Thus, much of the experiments and insights may apply to other architectures.
+where $B_t \in\mathbb R^{N\times 1}$ is a function of $u_t$ and $A, b_{\Delta} \in \mathbb R,W_{\Delta}\in\mathbb R^{d\times 1}$ are trainable model parameters.
+Appendix \ref{sec:appendix_mamba2_arch} presents more details on the model.
+Notably, Mamba-2's update rule is similar to many existing RNNs \citep{rwkv-5-and-6, retnet, gla}.
+Thus, some conclusions/insights may apply to other architectures.
 We leave such exhaustive ablation studies for future work.